mikerains/aws/README.md

 NLog.LogManager.GetLogger("aws").Info($"PostConfirmation payload = " + confirmResponse);
 ````

+## Background Notes on getting the Logging to work
 [Logging](https://aws.amazon.com/blogs/developer/logging-with-the-aws-sdk-for-net/)

 https://aws.amazon.com/blogs/developer/amazon-cloudwatch-logs-and-net-logging-frameworks/

 * https://github.com/aws/aws-logging-dotnet

-Following the NLog example, I had a failure with the Configured example based on NLog.config.
+While trying to follow the NLog example, I had a failure with the Configured example based on NLog.config.
 By catching exceptions in the ApiController and returning as
 ````
   return BadRequest(ex.ToString());
 ````